-B. Risk Assessment Methodology

-1. Step 1 - Reliance on Established Risk Assessment Approach
+- B. Risk Assessment Methodology - 1.
+Step 1 Reliance on Established Risk Assessment Approach a.
+Reliability Centered Maintenance

-TANC has an established reliability risk assessment approach.
-It is based on the reliability-centered maintenance (RCM) program provided by WAPA on behalf of TANC and the COTP.
+TANC has had an established reliability risk assessment approach since 1993.
+It is based on the reliability- centered maintenance (RCM) program provided by WAPA on behalf of TANC and the COTP.
 RCM is a systematic approach to evaluate equipment and resources.
 It results in a high degree of facility reliability and cost-effectiveness.
 RCM is highly dependent on monitoring predictive maintenance technologies, such as sensors that augment direct inspections and measurements that can detect the onset of potential equipment failures.
 The RCM system thereby allows causal stressors to be eliminated or controlled prior to any significant physical deterioration of COTP equipment.